Oboe, Orchestral Repertoire (Woodwinds)

 Mr. Woodhams has appeared as a soloist throughout the United States and Asia with the Philadelphia Orchestra, performing works by Bach, Bellini, Haydn, George Rochberg, Christopher Rouse, Joan Tower, and Vaughan Williams.
-He has premiered chamber works by Thea Musgrave, Bernard Rands, Ned Rorem, Ellen Taaffe Zwillich, Adam Wernick, and William Bolcom; and he has collaborated with such artists as Andre Watts, Emanuel Ax, Itzhak Perlman, and the Guarneri, Tokyo, and Shanghai string quartets.
+He has premiered chamber works by William Bolcom, Thea Musgrave, Bernard Rands, Ned Rorem, Adam Wernick, and Ellen Taaffe Zwillich.
+He has also collaborated with such artists as Emanuel Ax, Itzhak Perlman, and Andre Watts; and the Guarneri, Tokyo, and Shanghai string quartets.
 His recordings include Strauss’s Oboe Concerto with the Philadelphia orchestra under Wolfgang Sawallisch and Joan Tower’s Island Prelude with the Tokyo String Quartet.

 Mr. Woodhams gives master classes frequently in the United States and abroad, and his former students occupy positions in orchestras worldwide.
 From 1969 to 1977, he was principal oboe of the Saint Louis Symphony Orchestra, and he has been a member of the faculty of the Aspen Music Festival since 2000.

 Mr. Woodhams joined the faculty of the Curtis Institute of Music in 1985.

 Overtones, Spring 2015